-Testing for sexually transmitted infections, more commonly referred to as sexually transmitted diseases, is a common request for the health center.
+Testing for sexually transmitted infections (STI's), more commonly referred to as sexually transmitted diseases, is a common request for the Health Center.
 Some students desire testing because of symptoms, some because of potential exposure to infected partners, and some because of a sense of responsibility to prevent transmission of an unknown infection to a future partner.
-Regardless of the reason, the health center tries to make testing as easy and painless as possible.
+Regardless of the reason, the Health Center tries to make testing as easy and painless as possible.

 There is a handling fee of $15 charged on each occasion that laboratory testing is done.
 That fee is in addition to the fees listed below.
 If more than one test is done at a time, only one fee of $15 is charged for handling all the specimens.
 There is an exception for testing for Chlamydia and Gonorrhea.
 There is no handling fee for testing for Chlamydia and Gonorrhea.